integralfx/MemTestHelper/DDR4 OC Guide.md

 * If you have an Asus Maximus motherboard and you can't boot, you can try tweaking the skew control values.
   More info [here](https://rog.asus.com/forum/showthread.php?47670-Maximus-7-Gene-The-road-to-overclocking-memory-without-increasing-voltage).
-* At higher frequencies some motherboards (Asus) won't post with an uneven tCWL.
+* At higher frequencies some motherboards (Asus) won't post with an odd tCWL.
 Manually setting tCWL equal to tCL if tCL is even or one below if tCL is uneven should alleviate this (eg. tCL = 18, tCWL = 18 or tCL = 17, tCWL = 16).
 * On Asus Maximus XI-boards enabling Trace Centering can help greatly with pushing 1T to higher frequencies.

 ### AMD